devopsdays/devopsdays-web/content/events/2023-washington-dc/sponsor.md

 ### [Kubernetes Community Days](https://community.cncf.io/events/details/cncf-kcd-washington-dc-presents-kubernetes-community-days-washington-dc-2023/) Featured Sponsor - No additional cost (2 spots)

-* Be a top tier sponsor of our companion conference and we'll recognize your support
+* Be a top tier sponsor of our companion conference and we'll recognize your support at the Silver tier.
-  * 1 included ticket
-  * Event MC pitch and introduction

 ### Closed Captioning Sponsor - Price $4,500 USD (1 spot)